 Emburse offers a free 30-day trial.
 After the trial, pricing is based on the number of active cardholders each month.
 Emburse charges $15/month for each active cardholder (minimum of 3 users).
 You're allowed an unlimited amount of users per Business Account and each cardholder may be assigned multiple cards at no additional cost.
 More pricing details here.

 If an Authorized User makes a purchase using a Card in a currency other than in U.S. dollars, the amount deducted from the available funds in the Card Account will be converted by MasterCard into U.S. dollars.
 Please refer to the Emburse Card Program Agreement for additional information.

-The Emburse card is accepted everywhere MasterCard is accepted.
-Bank reserves the right to limit or block the use of the Card in foreign countries due to fraud or security concerns or to comply with applicable law.
+The Emburse card can be used anywhere VISA/MasterCard is accepted.
+Banks reserve the right to limit or block the use of the Card in foreign countries due to fraud or security concerns or to comply with applicable law.